 Tripod Grips & Mounts

-When purchasing an iPhone tripod, keep in mind that you may also need to buy a separate grip or mount that attaches to the mounting screw of your tripod.
+When purchasing an iPhone tripod, keep in mind that you may also need to buy a separate iPhone tripod mount that attaches to the mounting screw of your tripod.

 You can then place your iPhone into the grip, so that it’s held securely in place on the tripod.